Discharge Without Conviction NZ

 A successful application hinges on the idea of the gravity of the offence, which is broken down into two parts.
 First, the court will look at any aggravating and/or mitigating factors of the offending.
 Examples of aggravating factors relating to offending for a drink driving charge may be a high breath alcohol reading or erratic/dangerous driving.
 Mitigating factors may be, conversely, a low breath alcohol reading, being a first-time offender, cooperating with the police, or being genuinely remorseful.

-When determining the gravity of the offence, the presiding Judge will adopt a starting point.
-This could be “moderate” but will differ depending on the seriousness and characteristics of the charge.
+When determining the gravity of the offence, the presiding Judge or Community Magistrate will adopt a starting point.
+This may be “moderate” but will differ depending on the seriousness and characteristics of the charge.
 The applicant aims to lower that starting point through the mitigating factors noted above.
-I will work with you to formulate a plan to make a case to the Judge to reduce the gravity to “low”.
+I will work with you to formulate a plan to make a case to the Judge or Community Magistrate to reduce the gravity as much as we can.

-The most common application advanced is the potential for individuals to lose their employment should they be convicted of a specific type of offence, e.g., dishonesty or violence.
+The most common application advanced is the potential for individuals to lose their employment should they be convicted of a specific type of offence.
 The applicant will provide affidavit evidence, which is often supported by their employer or manager, to corroborate the impact a conviction will have on them.
-I will draft these affidavits on behalf of both the applicant and their employer with the information provided from each.
+I will draft these affidavits on behalf of both the applicant and their employer using the information provided by each.

 The consequences of a conviction

-The consequences of a conviction for an applicant can be wide-ranging and may include, on the higher end, immigration (deportation) or loss of employment.
-It can also include an inability to progress in the applicant’s current job, travel to certain countries, or obtain employment in general with a criminal conviction.
+As stated above, the consequences of a conviction for an applicant can be wide-ranging and may include, on the higher end, immigration (deportation) or loss of employment.
+It can also include an inability to progress in an applicant’s current job, attain a permanent resident visa, or obtain employment in general.
 These are often known as “general consequences”.
-At the lower end, but still relevant, is the issue of reputation damage or mental health.
-The most common application advanced is the potential for an individual to lose their employment should they be convicted of a certain type of offending e.g. dishonesty or violence-related.
-Affidavit evidence will be provided by the applicant and this is often supported by their employer or manager to corroborate the impact a conviction will have on them.
+At the lower end, but still relevant, is the issue of mental health.
+The most common application advanced is the potential for an individual to lose their employment should they be convicted of a criminal offence.
+Usually, violence or dishonesty convictions are seen as more serious than traffic convictions.
+The applicant will provide affidavit evidence, and this is often supported by their employer or manager to corroborate the impact a conviction will have on them.

 An applicant may have one or many consequences if convicted.
-The aim is to satisfy the presiding Judge that the consequences of a conviction for an applicant are at the higher end, and out of all proportion to the gravity of the offence.
-If this threshold has been met, the Judge then has jurisdiction to exercise their discretion to discharge an applicant without conviction.
+The aim is to satisfy the presiding Judge or Community Magistrate that the consequences of a conviction for an applicant are at the higher end and out of all proportion to the gravity of the offence.
+If this threshold has been met, the Judge or Community Magistrate has jurisdiction to exercise their discretion to discharge an applicant without conviction.

 Contact